Sammyjo20/cloudflare-cache-buster/README.md

 # Cloudflare Cache Buster 💥

 This mini-app will let you purge all cache for a given Cloudflare Site (zone).
-This is especially useful when used during the deployment script as some sites won't show your changes within a new deployment unless you clear the Cloudflare cache.
+This is especially useful when used during the deployment of your app/site as some sites won't show your changes within a new deployment unless you clear the Cloudflare cache.
 This app helps you avoid frustration by debugging why changes are being made or by going into the Cloudflare dashboard.

 ## Installation